monkeydeus/Codefy-Git/Git Syllabus.md

 The -m option is used to specify a commit message, which should briefly describe the changes made in the commit.
 Some projects will have particular requirements around the formatting of the message and can even use tools that block commits unless the message follows the desired format.

 After executing the commit command a unique identifier called a hash will be created.
 This can be used to refer to the commit in the future.

+#### Push
+Once you have created all of the commits in your local and want to share the code with other devs you can run the push command.
+This will take the branch you have checked out locally and push all commits you have created until now to the branch where other devs can then checkout those commits.
 ### Viewing The Repo
 There are several commands that you can run to give you more information about the state of your repository.
 #### Status